wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-3.&emsp;It is surely apparent by now why the ego regards spirit as its [the-ego’s] ‘enemy’.
+3. It is surely apparent by now why the ego regards spirit as its [the-ego’s] ‘enemy’.
 <sup>2</sup>The ego arose from the separation, and its [the-ego’s] continued existence depends on your continuing belief in the separation.
 <sup>3</sup>The ego must offer you some sort of reward for maintaining this belief [in the separation].
 <sup>4</sup>All it [the ego] can offer is a sense of temporary existence, which begins with its [the-ego’s] own beginning and ends with its [the-ego’s] own ending.